Sceptre/sceptre-cdk-handler/README.md

 By using this handler, you can now use CDK templates with all your favorite Sceptre commands, like `launch`, `validate`, `generate`, and `diff` (along with all the rest)!

+## Why would you want to use CDK with Sceptre?
+Aren't those two ways to do the same thing?

 ## How to install sceptre-cdk-handler

 1) Install the Sceptre CDK handler using `pip install sceptre-cdk-handler`